CSho27/SoftwareSecurity_HW2/README.txt

 -=-=-=-=-=-

 Step 4:
+I had a really difficult time getting anti-malware to fail my program in more than 5 tests.
 I ran the anti-malware scan on both PE_Project and PE_Packed, and both returned a few services that detected malware.
 So, I found a tool online called AxCrypt that encrypts selected files, and created a new version of the executable named PE_Packed-Encrypted-exe.axx (it added the axx thing and you have to pay for the tool to retain normal file extensions).
 When I ran the anti-malware scan again none of the services detected it.
+I then tried an online encryption site called Free Encrypt, and downloaded the .cry file it returned.
+This one passed all of the tests as well.
+I looked pretty hard for a tool that could obfuscate a PE or .exe file and could not find anything.
+So the most failing tests I was able to get was having the packed version of my prgoram fail about 5 of them.

 See the included screenshots with the results to all of the anti-malware tests.